-There are at least 6 different types turbine in widespread use.
-These can be crudely classified as high-head, medium-head, or low-head machines, as shown in Table 1 Turbine Classifications.
+There are at least 6 different types of turbine in widespread use.
+These can be crudely classified as high-head, medium-head, or low-head machines, as shown in Table 1.

 The head classification is based on the running speed of the different types of turbine.
-Standard electrical generators require to be driven at shaft speeds of 1500, 1000, 750 or 600rpm.
-It is desirable for the turbine speed to be as fast as possible so as to minimize the speed change between the turbine and the generator.
-The bigger this speed change, the more expensive the gearbox or belt-drive required to match the two speeds.
+Standard 'off-theshelf' electrical generators require to be driven at shaft speeds of 1500, 1000, 750 or 600rpm.
+Ideally the turbine would run at one of these speeds, allowing a direct drive to the generator.

+If direct drive is not achievable, it is desirable for the turbine speed to be as fast as possible so as to minimize the speed change between the turbine and the generator.
+The bigger this speed change, the more expensive the gearbox or belt-drive required to match the speeds and the greater loss of efficiency.
 Since the speed of any given type of turbine reduces with head, low-head sites need turbines that are inherently faster under a given operating condition.